Ricette di Sicilia

 📦 Storage

-- • Store the biscuits in an airtight container at room temperature.
+- • Store the biscuits in a tin or airtight container to keep the pastry wonderfully crisp.

 🍷 Pairing